eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 - **Free Structure:** with plain text storage, a directory structure has to be used to make it easy to browse large wikis.
-It's natural to make the folder structure correspond to the hierarchy by which pages are organized (e.g. how Obsidian works).
+It's natural to make the folder structure correspond to the hierarchy by which pages are organized (e.g. how [Obsidian][obsidian] works).
 With a database there is a lot for freedom in how to organize pages, and the limitations of the filesystem do not apply.
 - **Built-in VC:** version control does not require an external app (e.g. Git).

 **Cons:**